 "I checked into it.
 Sexual deviants like him can do this.
 As soon as they finish up one task, they're on to another.
 Before he left the tiny county jail in Eldorado Texas, a former guard says Jeffs, a religious leader who preached against masturbation, was pleasuring himself all day long.
 And in full view of the guards.
 "We could see him," Bradley said.
 Jeffs, who has at least 87 wives received a stiff penalty, life in prison plus twenty years.
 Jeffs' contact with outsiders is limited to ten visits a month after being convicted of sexually assaulting two girls, 12 and 15 years old, he claims are his celestial wives.

-may get a new trial.
+8. An Ohio mother who was convicted of aggravated murder by cooking her infant daughter in a microwave oven may get a new trial.
 China Arnold was sentenced to life in prison in May after undergoing three trials.
 Her attorney, Jon Paul Rion, says Arnold, who is housed at the Dayton Correctional Facility, did not kill 28-day-old Paris Talley.
 The prosecution contends Arnold killed the child after an argument with her boyfriend over whether the baby belonged to him.

 Rion says police threatened the potential witnesses with jail time, and the defense never got to use their testimony.
 Rion says Arnold is not the horrible parent the media has made her out to be, "All you have to do is look at her three other children, who are polite, well-mannered young men and you can see she is not a bad mother."

 Rion is appealing the jury's decision based on the fact that he says there were young witnesses who can tell a different story, but were too afraid to testify.

 9. The Maricopa County sheriff's office has changed how it conducts searches inside its jail after a seven year saga of the search of an inmate by a female guard was declared to be "unreasonable."